Story of Polina from Ukraine

 Klub Kulturalny

 What creates that openness?
-I think it’s shared interests.
-These bars attract specific crowds — like musicians jamming on Fridays, or rock and metal fans at Pod ZiemiÄ….
+I think it’s the shared interests.
+These bars attract specific crowds — like musicians holding jam sessions on Fridays, rock and metal fans.
 For me, rockers and metalheads are some of the most open people I’ve met.
-Maybe it’s because they tend to take life a bit less seriously — there’s this mix of childishness and freedom.
-Creative communities often attract people who are a little “weird” in the best way — not your average “normal,” but people with quirks, strong emotions, and often a tough background.
-I’ve noticed many around me are neurodivergent — ADHD, autism — and I think that kind of wiring often comes with deep creativity.
+Maybe it’s because they tend to take life a bit less seriously — there’s this mix of playfulness and freedom.
+Creative communities often attract people who are a little “weird” in the best sense of the word— not your average “normies,” but people with quirks, strong emotions, and often a complex personal background.
+I’ve noticed that many people around me are neurodivergent — with ADHD, autism — and I think that kind of wiring often comes with deep creativity.

 Krakow Arcade Museum